mozzarellaV8/Foundations-Clustering/readme.md

 data(wine, package = "rattle")
 head(wine)
 ```

+We've got 178 rows of observations across 14 variables.
+A glimpse at the first 24:

 ![wine data](plots/winedata.png)

 First off we'll remove the first column of and then normalizing the data using `scale()`.
 This method takes the mean and standard deviation of each value and then normalizes each values by substrating the mean and dividing by the standard deviation - I believe essentially creating a z-statistic.